dbp/cpcj/_interviews/hmitra-kaboli.md

 _You dabble_

 I dabble.

+---

-<em>Mitra has long brown hair with a blond colored bit around her right ear; she’s wearing a zebra print shirt.
+<em>Mitra has long brown hair with a blond-colored bit around her right ear; she’s wearing a zebra print shirt.
 We’re sitting at a table in a café in Brooklyn not far from where Mitra works.
 Before I started recording the interview she told me that she drives by this place all the time, but she thought it was a kitchenware shop.
 I can’t figure out why she would think that, so I just laugh nervously.
 My recorder fumbles out of my bag along with its blue wind-hat, that looks like a smurf’s wig and is an easy ice-breaker in every interview I’ve ever been in.
-It goes over well — when Mitra says she likes it, I’m close to giving it to her as a gift right then and there.</em>
+It goes over well---when Mitra says she likes it, I’m close to giving it to her as a gift right then and there.</em>

+---

 _Could you tell me how you got into The Heart?_

 When Kaitlin (ed.
-Kaitlin Prest, host and creative director of The Heart) and I met, we were both in Montreal going to school there, we were both working at this restaurant called Roomy.
+Kaitlin Prest, Host and Creative Director of The Heart) and I met, we were both in Montreal going to school there, we were both working at this restaurant called Roomy.
 I worked in the kitchen and Kaitlin was a waitress, that's how we met.
 I always knew that she worked for this show called Audio Smut, even though I didn't know much about it.
 One day, I think, I sort of outed myself as being a fellow weirdo... even though at the restaurant it was a secret.
 I was a secret weirdo.

 _How are you a secret weirdo?_

 I was volunteering for a publication that was a smut zine.
 It was art porn, artsy porn, the fact that I was queer and my own personal beliefs...
 I had to keep all of that a secret.
 The restaurant was pretty traditional ideologically.
 It was run by Sufis, the guy that was my boss was pretty devout.
 I couldn't really be myself.
 I never talked, I was always very quiet.
 Then Kaitlin and I ran into each other on the street one day and had a candid conversation.
-She invited me down to the station one day.
-I sat in on the show and I was like “Yeah this is awesome, I wanna do this!”
+She invited me down to the station.
+I sat in on the show and I was like, “Yeah, this is awesome, I wanna do this!”

 _So the show already existed?
 Audio Smut already existed?_